supertuxkart/dependencies/README.md

 Dependencies
 ============

-The dependency package for various platforms:

-## Android
-This subdirectory includes packed sources of all libraries that are not included in stk-code/lib and that are necessary to compile SuperTuxKart for Android.
+The dependencies sources for various platforms, GitHub Actions workflow scripts are used to compile them in the release page.